-Treatment options offered to those who experience bowel obstruction is generally surgery.
-However, the surgical treatment for clearing bowel obstructions is the main cause of repeat obstructions.
+Treatment options offered to those who experience bowel obstruction are generally surgery.
+However, surgical treatment for clearing bowel obstructions is the main cause of repeat obstructions.
 This can often lead to an endless cycle of obstructions and repeat surgeries.

 A new non-surgical technique, known as the Wurn Technique, is now being examined as an alternative treatment for bowel obstruction patients.
 This therapy uses hands-on physical therapy techniques to address the underlying adhesions that cause bowel obstruction.

 - Adhesions and Scar Tissue

 - What You Need to Know About Pelvic Adhesions